-A substantial part of the work of PPA requires analysis of the economic effects of natural resource policies and regulations, and the relationship between the economy, environment, natural resource use, and management—especially on issues that cross Interior bureau lines of responsibility and have interagency or intergovernmental implications.
+A substantial part of the work of the Office of Policy Analysis (PPA) requires analysis of the economic effects of natural resource policies and regulations, and the relationship between the economy, environment, natural resource use, and management—especially on issues that cross Interior bureau lines of responsibility and have interagency or intergovernmental implications.

 The Chief DOI Economist is located in the Office of Policy Analysis and leads the economics team.
 The mission of the team is to provide high-quality, objective, qualitative and quantitative advice, analysis, data visualization, review, writing, and presentations in a timely manner.
 Our efforts are often conducted in multi-disciplinary settings and encompass the breadth of Interior's portfolio.